First Harry Potter Book’s U.S. Title Change Explained

 The Sorcerer’s Stone title change was also reflected in the first Harry Potter film in 2001, but Rowling’s subsequent six books in the series all have the same name all over the world.

 It’s amazing that the first Harry Potter book got published at all.
 In an interview posted by BBC News, Rowling reflected on her franchise which sold millions of copies and spawned several blockbuster movies.
-The author revealed that after she wrote Harry Potter and the Philosopher’s Stone she couldn’t afford to photocopy the manuscript, so she sent it to a list of publishers one by one until she got a bite.
+The author revealed that after she wrote Harry Potter and the Philosopher’s Stone, she couldn’t afford to photocopy the manuscript, so she sent it to a list of publishers one by one until she got a bite.